rpapallas/illustrate.nvim/README.md

   available `.svg` and `.ai` documents in your current working directory and open them in Inkscape / Adobe Illustrator.

-The plugin is currently only supporting macOS and Linux, however I am open to support Windows and happy to merge request.
-I just don't have a Windows machine to test it.
+The plugin currently supports macOS and Linux, however, I am open to support Windows and happy to merge requests.
+I just don't have a Windows machine to test.

 ## Installation

 Currently the plugin is written for lazy.nvim.
-However, I am happy to consider other plugin managers and support them (feel free to open a pull request; happy to merge it).
+However, I am happy to consider other plugin managers and support them (feel free to open a pull request).

 ### lazy.nvim